1-Platform/one-platform/README.md

 docker-compose up mongo
 ```

-This will start a MongoDB container instance, which can be access using localhost via the port mentioned in the docker-compose.
+This will start a MongoDB container instance, which can be accessed using localhost via the port mentioned in the docker-compose.

 ## Run tests